vmware/container-service-extension/docs/cse3_1/CSE31.md

 * Defined entity API: VCD's generic defined entity api to manage lifecycle of RDEs.
 * UI plugin : Kubernetes Container Clusters UI plugin, that is used to manage Native, TKG, TKGs, TKGi clusters from VCD UI.

+### CSE 3.1.3

+* New RDE 2.1 for TKG and native clusters.
+Learn more [here](CLUSTER_MANAGEMENT.html#sample_input_spec).
+* New Kubernetes Container Clusters plugin version 3.3.0.
+The plugin needs to be downloaded directly from VMware Cloud Director 10.3.3 Download page and installed into VCD 10.3.1+ being used.
+* Support for default storage class for TKG clusters through UI Plugin 3.3.0 and CLI on VCD 10.3.1+.
+The UI Plugin 3.3.0 needs to be downloaded from VMware Cloud Director 10.3.3 Download page directly.
+* Support for TKG Core Package installation for kapp-controller and metrics-server for TKG clusters.
+Learn more [here](CLUSTER_MANAGEMENT.html#313_core_package_installation).
+* Support for TKG compatible Antrea version installation for TKG clusters, by default.
+Users can overwrite the Antrea version, if required.
+Learn more [here](CLUSTER_MANAGEMENT.html#rde21_new_fields).
+* Support for Kubernetes External Cloud Provider for VCD (CPI) version 1.1.1, as default.
+Learn more about [CPI for VCD](https://github.com/vmware/cloud-provider-for-cloud-director/blob/1.1.1/README.md).
+* Support for Kubernetes Container Storage Interface for VCD (CSI) version 1.2.0, as default.
+Learn more about [CSI for VCD](https://github.com/vmware/cloud-director-named-disk-csi-driver/blob/1.2.0/README.md).
+* Support for Python version 3.10 for CSE installation.
+Learn more [here](INSTALLATION.html#getting_cse).
+* Support for Antrea, CPI, CSI version overwrites in cluster spec (learn more [here](CLUSTER_MANAGEMENT.html#rde21_new_fields)) and CSE server config (learn more [here](CSE_CONFIG.html#313_extra_options)).
+* A new Ubuntu 20.04 Native template for K8s 1.23 Kubernetes Clusters.
+Learn more [here](TEMPLATE_ANNOUNCEMENTS.html).
+* Revision updates to existing Ubuntu 16.04 Native templates.
+Learn more [here](TEMPLATE_ANNOUNCEMENTS.html).

 ### CSE 3.1.2

 * Cluster API Provider for Cloud Director that offers multi-control plane clusters and cluster upgrades using declarative, Kubernetes-style APIs.
 Learn more about [CAPI for VCD](https://github.com/vmware/cluster-api-provider-cloud-director/blob/0.5.0/README.md)